DoctorWhat7u/ps-gallery/readme.md

 `npm install -g yarn` Yarn is required to resolve an issue with redux-thunk losing its redux dependency.

-To start, run `yarn install && npm run start`
+To start, run `yarn install && npm run start`.
+Once the build is complete it will open a browser window and load the app from localhost.

+This has been tested in Chrome and Safari.

 ## TODO:
 The next steps that I still hope to get to are: